Jonathan Coleman (presenter): Television and radio

 For the second season of Saturday Morning Live in 1989, the producers decided to expand on the comedy aspect, and introduced a cast of comedic performers to work alongside Coleman and Rogerson.
 The new format was not successful, and in mid-1989 the comedy component was dropped, and the emphasis on music (in particular live performances) was re-established.
 To appeal to a younger demographic, two young actors from the Seven Network teen drama Home and Away were recruited onto the show.
 Emily Symons and Mat Stevenson co-hosted the new Saturday Morning Live as well as presenting occasional location reports.

 Just as the programme was re-establishing its audience, and the ratings were improving, the Seven Network suddenly axed Saturday Morning Live in December 1989.
 This would be the last time Jono & Dano worked together as a double act on television.

 From 1990 to 1991, Coleman returned to the UK to host the late night show Jonathan Coleman’s Swing Shift on The Power Station, BSB's music channel.
 The show was cancelled after only one year, as The Power Station was shut down due to Sky's merger with BSB.

+In 1991, Coleman appeared in Episode 3 of the six-part mini-series The Diamond Brothers: South by South East as Mr. Blondini, an Escape artist.

 In 1992, Coleman worked as an announcer and sidekick on the Lifetime game show Born Lucky hosted by former one-time Wheel of Fortune host and Entertainment Tonight reporter Bob Goen.

 Coleman also appeared on the British television programmes Food & Drink, Noel's House Party, Swing Shift, Hit the Road, Celebrity Fit Club, Celebrities Under Pressure, I'm Famous and Frightened!, and Have I Been Here Before?.
 He also provided the voice of the narrator for the children's show The Koala Brothers.